redsnow1992/redsnow1992.github.io.backup/_notes/thinking/the-design-of-everyday-things.md

 ---
 layout: document
-title: the design of everyday things.md
+title: the design of everyday things
 ---

 1. Design principles: